 Choosing a moving company to haul your possessions across town can be daunting, which is why we are happy to recommend the following Penticton companies who are trusted professionals within our network:

 At some point during the home buying and selling process you will require the services of a legal professional to help with your real estate deal.
-Thompson Crocker can recommend the following legal professionals in the city of Penticton to finalize your real estate deal:
+Team Thompson Real Estate Group can recommend the following legal professionals in the city of Penticton to finalize your real estate deal:

 Whether you are moving out or in to your new Penticton home you may want to leave the cleaning to the pros.
 We are happy to include the following Penticton cleaning companies as members of our professional network:

 If you’re buying a new home in Penticton you want to ensure that you have done your due diligence on having the home inspected structurally and for pests.
 If there is a pool you will also want to have a pool inspection completed before you release your subjects.
-Thompson Crocker includes the following inspection companies in their network of professionals:
+Team Thompson Real Estate Group includes the following inspection companies in their network of professionals:

 Moving to a new home (especially in a new city) is a busy time.
-In an effort to help you with your new South Okanagan surroundings, the team at Thompson Crocker has put together some resources that will help you with your move all in one place.
+In an effort to help you with your new South Okanagan surroundings, the team at the Team Thompson Real Estate Group has put together some resources that will help you with your move all in one place.